Kitware/xaitk-jatic/docs/platform_reflections/tracking.rst

 Under the ``Saliency Map Generation`` experiment, we create a single MLFlow run based on the ``Image_id`` and related information obtained through the query result from the ``Evaluation`` experiment.
-In this run, we store the saliency map numpy array and saliency map visualizations (image) under ``artifacts`` for the queried ``Image_id``.
+In this run, we store the saliency map numpy array, saliency map visualizations (image) under ``artifacts`` for the queried ``Image_id`` and the saliency algorithm parameters under the ``parameters`` tab.
 In addition, images stored under ``artifacts`` can be previewed in the MLFlow UI.
 Furthermore, based on the design choice for output generation, images and numpy arrays can be stored as separate files for each class or a single file containing information from all classes.
-Most importantly, it is possible to edit an existing run to store and preview saliency maps for a different ``Image_id`` based on an updated backend query.
+Most importantly, as part of a test for reproducibility, it is possible to query the saliency algorithm parameters from an existing saliency generation run and regenerate the same results as part of a new run.
+Finally, it is also possible to modify the values an existing run to store and preview saliency maps for a different ``Image_id`` based on an updated backend query.

 **MLFlow UI**: